The Best Ways To Cook and Eat Broccoli

 - You can steam broccoli on its own or with other vegetables.
 It’s best to use a pot that was specifically designed for steaming.
 Let the broccoli steam for approximately 15 minutes.

 One of the advantages of broccoli is that it’s a really versatile food that goes well with other foods and flavors.
 It works really well with foods that are rich in B vitamins, such tomatoes and spinach.
 It can also be eaten plain with a little olive oil and lemon juice.

 How do I make a healthy broccoli salad?

 This vegetable can serve as the main ingredient in healthy salads as a part of a balanced diet.
 Try this simple recipe that includes tomatoes, green peppers, onions, and a simple salad dressing.
 Delicious!

 - ½ onion

 - A little pepper

-- Then, dice the tomatoes, slice the pepper and chop the onion into thin strips.
-Mix everything with the shrimp and then add to the bowl with the broccoli.
+- Next, dice the tomatoes, slice the pepper and chop the onion into thin strips.
+Finally, mix everything with the shrimp and then add to the bowl with the broccoli.

 The most important takeaway is that all parts of broccoli are full of nutrients and can be eaten.
 Choose cooking methods like steaming that preserve their nutritional benefits.
 Finally, don’t forget to eat broccoli on a regular basis.